 Gathering around a table to share a meal is an excuse to share conversation, laughter, and to be together.

 You could spend a good 4 hours at a table and don’t even notice the time going by.
 Let’s be honest, which dish doesn’t taste a lot better if shared in good company?

 8. Explore the Small Hidden Villages

-The authentic Cretan way, the traditions, the rituals are very much alive in every small village around the island.
-In fact, one of my favorite things to do is to take the car and simply drive around and stop in any given village I find.
+The authentic Cretan way, the traditions, and the rituals are very much alive in every small village around the island.
+In fact, one of my favorite things to do in Crete is to jump on my car and simply drive around until I decided it’s time to stop in any given village I find.

 Some of these villages have become well-known and are used to receiving tourists every year, more or less visited, they can be a good place to start exploring what life in the village is all about.
 Yet, some others, have remained lost and forgotten.
 I definitely encourage you to discover those captivating places you can only find getting lost on your own.